rbaumgar/openshift-logging/HowToInstallGarageForOpenShiftLogging.md

 # How to Install Garage as S3 Storage Provider for OpenShift Logging

-*By Robert Baumgartner, Red Hat Austria, January 2026 (OpenShift 4.20, OpenShift Logging 6.4)*
+*By Robert Baumgartner, Red Hat Austria, December 2025 (OpenShift 4.20, OpenShift Logging 6.4)*

 In this blog, I will guide you on

-- How to Install Garage as S3 Storage Provider for OpenShift Logging
+- How to Install Garage as S3 Storage Provider

-OpenShift Logging and Loki require an S3 object store.
-If you don't already have an object store provider, use Garage.
-Tempo Operator requires an S3 object store.
-You can use this blog as well.

 `Garage` is a lightweight geo-distributed data store that implements the `Amazon S3` object storage protocol.
 It enables applications to store large blobs such as pictures, videos, images, documents, etc., in a redundant multi-node setting.
 S3 is versatile enough to also be used to publish a static website.

+OpenShift Logging, Loki, Quay and Tempo require an S3 object store.
+If you don't already have an object store provider, use Garage.

 [Garage: Deploying on Kubernetes Cookbook](https://garagehq.deuxfleurs.fr/documentation/cookbook/kubernetes/)

 ## Create a New Garage Project

-Create a new project (for example, garage):
+First, create a dedicated namespace for Garage to keep your resources organized.

 ```shell
 $ GARAGE_NAMEPSPACE=minio